aio-libs/aiopg/docs/core.rst

        `psycopg2.extensions.cursor`.
 See :ref:`subclassing-cursor` for
        details.
 A default factory for the connection can also be specified using the `~Connection.cursor_factory` attribute.

+       :param float timeout: timeout for returned cursor instance if parameter is not `None`.

        :returns: :class:`Cursor` instance.